2024–25 Dallas Mavericks season

 On April 9, the Mavericks became the last Western Conference team to clinch a play-in spot following the Oklahoma City Thunder defeating the Phoenix Suns.
 They would win their first game on April 16 before falling to the Memphis Grizzlies in the second play-in game on April 18, ending their season and missing the playoffs for the first time since the 2022–23 season.
-They were also the first team since the 2019–20 Golden State Warriors to miss the playoffs after reaching the finals the previous season.
+They were also the first team since the 2019–20 Golden State Warriors to miss the playoffs after reaching the Finals the previous season.

-Despite only having a 1.8% chance to receive the first overall pick in the 2025 NBA draft, they won the NBA draft lottery, becoming the second straight team to qualify for postseason play (by playing in the NBA play-in tournament) and win the lottery without a trade after the 2023–24 Atlanta Hawks.
-Part of their improbably lucky break came from them winning a coin flip over the Chicago Bulls that resulted in them staying at what would have initially been the #11 pick in the draft before the Mavericks won the NBA draft lottery in spite of their small odds and landing a new key rookie onto their team after previously trading away Luka Dončić to the Lakers months earlier.
+Despite only having a 1.8% chance to receive the first overall pick in the 2025 NBA draft, they won the NBA draft lottery, becoming the second straight team to qualify for postseason play (by playing in the NBA play-in tournament) and win the draft lottery, after the 2023–24 Atlanta Hawks.
+Part of their break came from winning a coin flip over the Chicago Bulls that resulted in them staying at what would have initially been the eleventh pick in the draft before they won the lottery.
+The #1 pick allowed them to draft Cooper Flagg, who was ranked as a top prospect.